 - Performance on the First Year Theory Exam.

-- Strong research skills as well as potential for PhD-level work (e.g., Independent Study with a faculty member resulting in a research project, RA work resulting in a project, research resulting in a publication, etc.) as evidenced by:
+- Strong research skills and ability to do PhD-level work (e.g., Independent Study with a faculty member resulting in a research project, RA work resulting in a project, research resulting in a publication, etc.) as evidenced by:

 - Letter of recommendation from Biostatistics faculty.